GregoryConrad/rearch-rs/rearch-ui/README.md

 # rearch-ui

-Not sure how you found your way here, but this is just me fooling around with some prototype UI code for a (possible) future UI framework built around ReArch.
+Not sure how you found your way here, but this is just me fooling around with some prototype UI code for a (possible, although unlikely at the moment) future UI framework built around ReArch.
+I'd like to make it, but I frankly don't have the time nor expertise to build a full framework.

 See `lib.rs` for more:
 ```rust